Moissanite – Everything You Ever Wanted to Know

 THE SHORT STORY

 Moissanite is a unique gem made from silicon carbide.
 It's a naturally occurring mineral found in limited quantities or as small particles in the earth.
-Moissanite is not a diamond simulant or diamond substitute; it is its own gem.
+Moissanite is not a diamond simulant or diamond substitute; it is a gemstone in it's own right.

 For years, scientists tried to recreate this extraordinarily brilliant material.
 In 1995 Charles & Colvard® developed a way to duplicate this near-colorless jewel by producing large, gem-quality crystals.
 Since then, and with the expiration of the moissanite patent in 2015, many other companies are growing and cutting moissanite as well.
 (It's getting wild up in here, moissanite mania!)
 Moissanite is truly a unique blend of art and science.
 We have selected and are ONLY selling the best of the best moissanite.
 We did the research.
 We did the investigations.
 We held meetings.
 And more meetings.
 We played with the stones.
 A lot.
 We drank wine.
 And more wine.
 The companies we are purchasing our moissanite from are top notch - they've done their research as well, they are trustworthy - and they are cutting the most beautiful ideal cut moissanite on the market.